xgirma/moveto/HOWTO.md

 # moveto
-Extract data from moveto.com for selected zip codes
+Extract data from moveto.com for selected zip codes.

+Zip, Maximum price, beds and baths are parameters that can be changed according to your needs.

+    npm clean
     npm run constants  -- --zip=28685
     npm run list  -- --zip=28685
     npm run main  -- --zip=28685 --maxprice=500000 --beds=3 --baths=3